Switzerland - Central Authority (Art. 2) and practical information

 Is it a public or private hearing?

 Practice varies from canton to canton.
-The new Swiss Civil Procedure Code requires proceedings and the deliberations of judgments to be public, with the exception of family proceedings.
-The judge may order all or part of the proceedings to be held behind closed doors where it is in the public interest or the legitimate interests of one of the parties to do so.
-All witnesses are examined in the absence of other witnesses; leave to confront the witness may be sought.
+The Swiss Civil Procedure Code requires hearings to be public, with the exception of family law proceedings.
+The judge may order all or part of the proceedings to be held behind closed doors when required by public interest or by the legitimate interests of a person involved. (art.
+54 CPC).
+Each witness is examined in the absence of other witnesses; confrontation is reserved (art.
+171 CPC).
+The parties have the right to participate in the taking of evidence (art.
+155 CPC).

 Do the judicial authorities "blue-pencil" Letters of Requests (i.e. rephrase, restructure and / or strike out objectionable questions or offensive wording so that a Letter of Request may be executed under the laws of the requested State)?